 Dr. Khan has been a faculty member at National University since April 2006.
 As a tenured professor, he currently teaches pathology and clinical sciences.

-Dr. Khan was fortunate enough to be part of an educated and well-placed physician's family and, in 1978, graduated in Medicine and Surgery from one of the best medical schools in his native Pakistan-The Dow Medical College in Karachi (now Dow University of Health Sciences).
+Dr. Khan was fortunate enough to be part of an educated and well-placed physician’s family.
+In 1978, he graduated with a degree in medicine and surgery from one of the best medical schools in his native Pakistan, the Dow Medical College in Karachi (now Dow University of Health Sciences).

-In 1981, after his residency in medicine and surgery, he completed training at Jinnah Post-Graduate Medical Institute, and received a post-graduate diploma in pulmonary diseases and tuberculosis from the University of Karachi.
-In 1983, he earned membership in the College of Physicians and Surgeons in Chest Medicine.
-Dr. Khan has served as a pulmonologist in various university hospitals and has taught graduate and post-graduate medical students for the last 25 years.
-In 2000, Dr. Khan relocated to the United States where, in 2005, he completed master certification in medical terminology.
+After his residency in medicine and surgery, he completed training at Jinnah Postgraduate Medical Institute and received a Postgraduate Diploma in Pulmonary Diseases and Tuberculosis from the University of Karachi.
+In 1983, he earned membership in the College of Physicians and Surgeons in chest medicine.
+Dr. Khan has served as a pulmonologist in various university hospitals in Karachi and the Middle East and has taught graduate and postgraduate medical students for the last 25 years.
+Dr. Khan relocated to the United States in 2002 where he completed his master certification in medical terminology.
 He is a member of the American Association of Anatomists.

-During his college years, Dr. Khan was very active in such sports as cricket, field hockey, and tennis.
-He has two sons, one daughter, and three lovely grandchildren.
+During his college years, Dr. Khan was very active in sports such as cricket, field hockey, and tennis.
+He has two sons, one daughter, and five lovely grandchildren.

-Patrick Schneider, DC student, said "Dr. Khan is tremendously dedicated to his students.
-He has repeatedly demonstrated a willingness to go above and beyond what would normally be expected of an instructor.
-I am proud of him."
+Patrick Schneider, DC student, said, “Dr. Khan is tremendously dedicated to his students.
+He has repeatedly demonstrated a willingness to go beyond what would normally be expected of an instructor.
+I am proud of him.”